-These days, Gympie is a popular and central place for travellers to uncover or branch out and explore the rolling hills and peaks of the Mary Valley, visit local markets and food producers or see a whole new perspective on the Cooloola Coast with a drive along Rainbow Beach.
+This postcard-perfect region is steeped in history - it was founded back in 1867 after prospector James Nash discovered gold at the site now occupied by the town hall.
+These days, Gympie is the perfect place for wanderlust-seekers to base themselves as they explore the rolling hills and peaks of the Mary Valley, treat their taste buds with visits to local markets and food producers and see a whole new perspective on the Cooloola Coast with a bucket list-worthy drive along the great sandy highway of Rainbow Beach.